 When you write or direct a dramatic scene it’s essential to understand that your characters aren't operating in a vacuum.
-Every character is part of a far larger world - the story world - which, in a successful film, is continuously intersecting with the worlds of the audience, the tribe/s, and you - the writer or director.
-As a director your job is to conduct both cast and crew into an intimate relationship with and understanding of the characters that inhabit the screenplay, and whose actions are what drives the story.
+Every character is part of a far larger world - the story world - which, in a successful film, is continuously intersecting with the worlds of the audience and the tribe/s, relevant to the action.
+As a director your job is to conduct both cast and crew into an intimate relationship with, and understanding of, the characters that inhabit the screenplay and whose actions are driving the story.
 The act of initiating the actors and the crew into the story world involves thorough preparation, a preparation that is greatly aided by asking yourself five fundamental questions.
 The writer can greatly assist this process by asking the questions to begin with.
 These are the central questions any screen storyteller worthy of the name should be asking her/himself when writing and/or directing any scene.
 The answers to these questions - when vivid and compelling - form the Rosetta Stone of the story that IS the film-in-the-making, allowing everyone - actors as well as the crew - to work from a common understanding concerning the specifics of every scene and the way in which every scene is connected to the larger world of the story.

 1) Where am I?
 The place.
 What are the sensory elements present, and how might they affect me?
 What is my relationship to this place?
 Familiar, unfamiliar, loaded with history with is mine, someone else’s etc. FIND THE NUANCES.

 2) What am I doing?
 My activity.
 What is the physical activity required to be accomplished at this time?
 For what purpose am I in this place at this time?
 What am I here to do?
 Remember that the activity can be the conduit through which the inner life of the character can be revealed.